What are the Covid entry rules for travellers to European countries?

 United Kingdom

-Many governments, including Germany, view the UK as a high-risk area, with travel warnings and quarantine measures upon return in place.
-Coronavirus cases have been falling since late July, yet still remain high.
-Infections have been attributed to the more contagious Delta variant.
+Many governments, including Germany's, have designated the UK as a high-risk area, with travel warnings and quarantine measures upon return in place.
+Coronavirus cases have been falling since late July, yet remain high.
+Infections have been attributed to the more contagious delta variant.

-The four nations of England, Scotland, Wales and Northern Ireland have adopted a traffic light system similar to the EU model, categorising countries into high-, medium- and low-risk zones.
-Entry requirements and quarantine rules vary in each of the regions, and are subject to rapid change.
+The four nations of England, Scotland, Wales and Northern Ireland have adopted a traffic light system similar to the EU model, categorizing countries into high-, medium- and low-risk zones.
+Entry requirements and quarantine rules vary in each of the regions and are subject to rapid change.
 Please make sure you get the latest information if you are planning to travel to the UK.

-Fully vaccinated travellers and underage persons from most EU countries and the USA no longer have to go into quarantine after arriving in the UK.
-As of August 2, only a pre-departure Covid test, and a day two post-arrival Covid test is required.
-These tests are however rather expensive.
+Fully vaccinated travellers and underage persons from most EU countries and the United States no longer have to go into quarantine after arriving in the UK.
+As of August 2, only a pre-departure Covid-19 test, and a day two post-arrival follow-up is required.
+These tests are, however, rather expensive.

 The exemption from the quarantine requirement applies to anyone fully vaccinated with a vaccine approved by the European Medicines Agency (EMA) or the US Food and Drug Administration (FDA), according to officials.
 Previously, only people who had been vaccinated in the United Kingdom were exempt from the quarantine rules.

-Individuals from amber-listed countries and territories — Belgium, Denmark, France and Greece among others — are required to take a Covid test prior to arrival, and two further tests on day two and eight after entry.
+Individuals from amber-listed countries and territories — Belgium, Denmark, France and Greece, among others — are required to take a Covid test before arrival, and two further tests on days two and eight after entry.
 Travellers must cover the costs for these tests.
 They are also required to quarantine at home, or their temporary residence, for 10 days.
 They can opt to pay extra to take an additional test on day five to be released from quarantine early.

-Entering the United Kingdom from green-listed countries or territories is relatively simple, necessitating only a pre-departure Covid test, and a day two Covid test after arrival.
-Australia, New Zealand and Singapore among others are currently on this list.
+Entering the United Kingdom from green-listed countries or territories is relatively simple, necessitating only a pre-departure Covid-19 test, and a follow-up two days after arrival.
+Australia, New Zealand and Singapore, among other countries, are currently on this list.
 Germany, Austria, Slovenia, Slovakia, Latvia, Romania and Norway will be added as of August 8.

 All travellers entering the UK, regardless of departure country or nationality, must complete a passenger locator form.

-The UK is the only country so far to completely do away with government restrictions but is still advising locals and visitors alike to act with care and caution.
+The UK is the only country so far to completely do away with government restrictions but is still advising residents and visitors alike to act with care and caution.

 Greece